nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 On your Heroku dashboard where your application page is shown, click on `Open App` button, that hostname is the one to be used under your corresponding [Vonage Voice API application Capabilities](https://dashboard.nexmo.com/applications) (click on your application, then [Edit]).</br>

-For example, the respective links would be like:</br>
+For example, the respective links would be (replace *myappname* with actual value):</br>
 https://myappname.herokuapp.com/answer</br>
 https://myappname.herokuapp.com/event</br>

 See more details in above section **Set up your Vonage Voice API application credentials and phone number**.

-From any phone, dial the Vonage number (the one in the .env file).
-This will connect the caller, and the user able to have voice interact with the text chatbot via voice.
+Make sure to follow instructions in either of next two sections, then from any phone, you will dial the Vonage number (the one listed in the .env file) to have voice interaction with the text chatbot.

 ### Testing voice integration with a sample text-only simple chatbot